 When we reached the Beagle Channel, the winds carried us down the cavernous waterway for a few miles.
 We tried to stay close to the shore, where it was still relatively shallow.
 We eventually reached our final destination, Estancia Harberton, the oldest farm in the region, where the van was waiting to collect our canoeing gear.
 From the estancia we boarded a zodiac, which whisked us back out to the channel and deposited us on Isla Gable, where we were greeted by a pack of friendly feral dogs.
 Four-mile-wide Isla Gable served as training grounds for the Argentine military, but today is uninhabited.

 Our guides set a charming table inside an abandoned shack and prepared a tasty lunch of steak, fish, and potatoes.
-We noshed and gabbed with our fellow trekkers and threw back some Argentine Malbec, and then set out for a hike around the island.
+We gobbled and gabbed with our fellow trekkers, accompanied by some Argentine Malbec, and then set out for a hike around the island.
 The trails along the coastal perimeter were lovely…relatively flat with cool breezes and amazing vistas.
 The interior trails, however, were unexpectedly hot, with the summer sun blazing overhead.
 Everyone stripped off articles of clothing to stay cool.
 They were also very hilly, which made for some challenging ascents, but always with an incredible view waiting at the top.
-The hike was both exhausting and reviving.
+The hike was exhausting, yet reviving.